xnox/draft-xnox-pkcs5-v2dot2/draft-xnox-pkcs5-v2dot2.md

 password.
 When block size is exceeded it will result in pre-hashing the password string to reduce its size, leading to what is known as PBKDF2 hash collision [PBKDF2COLLISION].
-To avoid such collisions this document recommends to choose PBKDF2-HMAC-SHA512 with 210,000 iterations count due to its larger block size and wide support.
-PBKDF2-HMAC-SHA256 with 600,000 iterations count may be used when SHA512 is not available.
+To avoid such collisions this document recommends to choose PBKDF2-HMAC-SHA512 with at least 210,000 iterations count due to its larger block size and wide support.
+PBKDF2-HMAC-SHA256 with at least 600,000 iterations count may be used when SHA512 is not available.

 # Security Considerations